 Dr. Kuon refers to this state as ‘suitably unbalanced.’
 Maintaining this state optimizes the immune function of the human body.
 So when a person’s strong internal organ becomes overly strong or a weak one deteriorates, the body can succumb to illness.

 If you seek treatment at an Eight Constitution Medicine clinic, the first step would be to figure out the state of your internal organs at birth.
-The treatment could be completely the opposite from someone else who may have the same symptoms, or even the same diagnosis, because you might have a different body constitution that is identified among the eight constitutions.
+It sets the treatment path which could be completely the opposite from someone else with exactly the same symptoms or Western diagnosis.

 To learn more about Eight Constitution Medicine, please click below: